Zajic86/YouTube-downloader/README.md

 - Processing audio: The audio is downloaded in the highest possible quality in .webm format to the **/audio** folder, then it is converted to mp3 format and the original format is deleted
 - Output message
 - Query for next download (y/n)

+**Note:** keep in mind that the videos may be licensed and it may be illegal to download them.
+Download only your videos or freely licensed ones.
+I take no responsibility for using this script for illegal purposes